S. C. Jamir

-Senayangba Chubatoshi Jamir (born 17 October 1931) is an Indian politician and former Governor of Odisha.
+Senayangba Chubatoshi Jamir (born 17 October 1931) is an Indian politician and former Chief Minister of Nagaland.
 He was Parliamentary Secretary to Jawaharlal Nehru and Deputy Minister under Indira Gandhi.
-He has served as the Chief Minister of Nagaland, Governor of Maharashtra, Governor of Gujarat & Governor of Goa.
-He was awarded the third-highest civilian award in India, the Padma Bhusan, in 2020 for his work in public affairs.
+He also served on various gubernatorial positions, such as in Odisha, Maharashtra, Gujarat, and Goa.
+He was awarded the Padma Bhushan, the third-highest civilian award in India, in 2020.

 Early life

 Chubatoshi Jamir was born on 17 October 1931 to Senayangba Jamir and Takatula of Ungma Village.
-Jamir is the grandson of Jungshinokdang, who in the late 19th century, had the providential opportunity to meet the American Christian Missionary Rev. Edwin W. Clark and was instrumental in bringing Christianity to Nagaland.
+Jamir is the grandson of Jungshinokdang who in the late 19th century had met the American Christian Missionary Rev. Edwin W. Clark.
 He did his early education in Mokokchung, at Kolkata's Scottish Church College for his intermediate in arts, and higher studies at Allahabad University from where he subsequently obtained his B.A. and LL.B. degrees.

 Political career

 Jamir was a member of the negotiation body that held talks with Prime Minister Jawaharlal Nehru in 1960 leading to the establishment of Nagaland as a state within India.
-He was one of the signatories of the 16th Point Agreement which brought about the creation of Nagaland state and is today considered as one of the architects of modern Nagaland.
+He was one of the signatories of the 16-Point Agreement which brought about the creation of Nagaland state and is today considered as one of the architects of modern Nagaland.